Easy Blog Post Workflow

+Most of the time I also create visuals to break my post up, especially if it's a longer article.
 Depending on the post I might create an infographic-style image to go at the end or, if i have a content upgrade, an image that shows what that upgrade is (a printable, photoshop freebie, e-book, etc).

-So people, I really recommend being thoughtful and intentional with your blog visuals, and taking full advantage of all they can add to your posts.
+I really recommend being thoughtful and intentional with your blog visuals, and taking full advantage of all they can add to your posts.
 Know that there's high value in quality photography, unique graphic images and well thought out visuals!